alphagov/govuk-frontend/src/fieldset/README.md

     {% from 'fieldset/macro.njk' import govukFieldset %}

     {{ govukFieldset({
+      "legend": {
-      "legendText": "What is your address?"
+        "text": "What is your address?"
+      }
     }) }}

 ### Fieldset--as page heading